MicrosoftDocs/learn/learn-pr/azure/azure-sql-secure-data/includes/3-exercise-configure-auditing.md

 Auditing is an important piece of any security strategy.
 In this unit, you'll start by enabling auditing, which will give you auditing data to work with in later exercises.

-The auditing feature tracks database and server events and writes events to an audit log in either Azure storage, Azure Monitor logs, or to an Azure event hub.
+The auditing feature tracks database and server events and writes events to an audit log in either Azure storage or Azure Monitor logs, or to an Azure event hub.
 Auditing can help you maintain regulatory compliance, understand database activity, and gain insight into discrepancies and anomalies that could indicate potential security violations.
 In this activity, you'll set up auditing at the server level, though it's also available at the database level.

 ### Set up: Use scripts to deploy Azure SQL Database